-In an effort to allow for more re-usable JSON files, tokens can be inserted into the JSON/YAML file like this %TOKEN_NAME%.
+In an effort to allow for more re-usable JSON files, tokens can be inserted into the raw JSON file like this %TOKEN\NAME%.
 These will then be dynamically swapped with environment variables found at execution time.
 Any missing environment variables will cause the JSON parsing to fail and will notify you immediately.